rust-lang/rust/text/0000-macro-reform.md

 use macro core::*;
 ```

+These paths must have exactly two components: the crate ident, and a macro name
+or `*`.

 The syntax environment still consists of unqualified names.
 There's no way to
 invoke a macro through a qualified name.
 This obviates the need to change the
 parsing of expressions, patterns, etc.

-The `macro` keyword is important because it signals that this is something
+`macro` is a new keyword.
+This is an important part of the proposal, because
-different from the usual name resolution.  `use macro` is a memorable and
+it signals that we're deviating from usual name resolution.  `use macro` is a
-searchable name for the feature.
+memorable and searchable name for the feature.

 The `use macro` view item only affects the syntax environment of the block or
 module where it appears, and only from the point of appearance onward.
 Unlike